An upper bound on geodesic length in 2D critical first-passage percolation: Proofs for Bernoulli edge-weights

-We start by stating three propositions for the arm events.
-The first proposition is known as quasi-multiplicativity, which is widely used in near-critical percolation. \begin{proposition}\textup{\cite[Prop.~17]{nolin-08}} Fix $j\geq 1$ and let $n_0 = n_0(j)$ be the smallest integer such that $\pi_j(n_0,n_0+1)>0$.
-Then there exists $C = C(j) > 0$ such that for all $n_0(j) \leq n_1< n_2 < n_3$,
+We prepare for the analysis ahead by quoting three propositions for the arm events.
+The first proposition is known as quasi-multiplicativity, which is widely used in near-critical percolation.
+The main content is the second inequality in \eqref{quasi_j}, as the first inequality is trivial.